 Detail Contrast can bring in more detail to the image by increasing contrast at edges.

 White point affects bright tones, Black point affects dark tones and Gamma affects Mid-tones.
-Gamma is the control in this section I use the most.
-Since again when we blend the 3 images it tends to make the whole image more towards mid-tones and we need to bring some contrast back to it.
+Gamma is the control in this section I use the most, since again when we blend the 3 images it tends to make the whole image more towards mid-tones and we need to bring some contrast back to it.
 (I usually use 1.2 as my Gamma Start point) Using these controls you can go by eye or also use the histogram to set your Black, White and Mid Points

-For our sample image, I set Strength at 90, Tone Compression at 80% , White clip 2.1, Black Clip at 6.0 and then Gamma at -1.20 and that was about all I had to do In post, I touched up some of the overall levels and sharpened the image. and this is my result for a look as I saw the scene when I shot it.
+I set Strength at 90, Tone Compression at 80% , White clip 2.1, Black Clip at 6.0 and then Gamma at -1.20 and that was about all I had to do In post, I touched up some of the overall levels and sharpened the image. and this is my result for a look as I saw the scene when I shot it.